lightning-js/blits/docs/components/utility_methods.md

 The `$clearListeners` utility method (available on each Blits Component) is designed to remove all event listeners registered on the component via $listen().
 This method is useful when you want to ensure that the component stops listening to all events at once, rather than removing them individually with `$unlisten()`.

+> Note: there is no need to manually remove listeners when destroying a component.
+The Blits teardown mechanism will ensure that listeners are removed in this case.

 ```js
 export default Blits.Component('MyComponent', {
   hooks: {